TrustTheVote-Project/VoteTrackerPlus/README.md

 For more information contact Sandy Currier at: sandy at osetinstitute dot org

-## 4) Development
+## 5) Development

 See the [bin/README.md](bin/README.md) for notes regarding running and writing code.

-## 5) Status - 2022/04/21
+## 6) Status - 2022/07/19

 VoteTracker+ is currently in the early design phase - still working out the basics and seeking credible peer reviews.
 The current priorities are:
 * Technical peer reviews
-* Recruiting contributing developers and UX designers
+* Recruiting contributing developers and UX designers, specifically a javascript engineer to provide a GUI around the current command line based demo
 * Developing a crowdfunding campaign

-The crowdfunding project is nearly complete and ready to launch.
+The crowdfunding project is getting closer to launch.
 A preliminary project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A).
-The launch is delayed until we've acquired adequate peer reviews to independently establish the efficacy and viability of the VoteTracker+ approach to supporting an election.
-Donating money and time to a doomed project is not our preference even in this advanced research mode.
-So, if you watch the above video and/or read any of the summaries and can offer feedback, it would be greatly appreciated.
+The launch is contigent on receiving meaningful peer reviews to independently establish the efficacy and viability of the VoteTracker+ solution and on creating an adequate GUI based demo.